 Hands down, sunscreen.
 From the moment the sun rises to when it sets, all of the daylight that gets on your skin (even on a cloudy day during winter) is keeping the dark pigment cells awake.
 Sunscreen gives them an opportunity to go to sleep to fade your acne scars.
 Of course, adding in an exfoliating product and a skin brightening product will dramatically fade acne scars faster, if I had to choose just one, I’d say sunscreen.

 I recommend that you apply your regular acid serum to your skin in the evening as usual, and follow with moisturizer.
 Then, immediately wipe the scarred area with a damp cotton swab to remove previously applied products.
-You’ll then apply a very thin layer of Post-Breakout Fading Gel.
-(Note: Our exfoliating acid serums DO help fade post-breakout marks, but this gel will work better.)
-It’s recommended to use this gel no more than four nights.
+You’ll then apply a very thin layer of a fading spot treatment like Post-Breakout Fading Gel.
+(Note: Our exfoliating acid serums DO help fade post-breakout marks, but this gel will work better since it’s a higher concentration of acids.)
+It’s recommended to use this gel no more than four nights a week.
 A post-breakout scar is very delicate and you don’t want to cause irritation.
 If redness or irritation occurs, cut back on usage or discontinue completely.

-What if a blemish left an indent in my skin?
+What If a Blemish left an Indent in My Skin?

-Generally, the deep cystic ones will cause the most injury to the skin and affect the actual skin tissue.
+Generally, the deep cystic blemish will cause the most injury to the skin and affect the actual skin tissue.
 This can lead to keloid, hypertrophic or atrophic scars.
 Atrophic scars are the ones most commonly associated with acne.
 This is where the damage occurred very deep in the skin causing it to indent.
 Sometimes they can be temporary and bounce back, but some can last a lifetime.
 Read how to smooth indented acne scars on your skin.

 Most people will have a mix of both but there is a distinct difference.

 This is redness and swelling of a blemish related to vascular activity.
 A blemish will initiate a healing response (small proteins called cytokines will trigger the inflammation) and white blood cells that come to fight the infection can’t fit into smaller capillaries so they dilate and potentially break.
 This leads to vascular damage that causes redness.
 You’ll find this occurs most often with fair skin tones since the skin is thinner and capillaries are generally weaker.
 To help fade redness faster, applying a topical vitamin C serum can help aid in visible capillary repair.
-In addition, vascular pulsed dye lasers performed at a cosmetic dermatologists office is known to help with stubborn ones that linger for months and months.
+In addition, vascular pulsed dye lasers performed at a cosmetic dermatologists office are known to help with stubborn ones that linger for months and months.

 To help keep capillaries strong so they may not be as fragile and get as damaged when a blemish forms (and if you’re easily prone to bruising), I recommend getting plenty of bioflavonoids in your diet.
 You can find these in citrus fruits and can also take it in a pill form.
 Read more about preventing broken capillaries.